William Henry Helm

-William Henry Helm (1860–1936) was an English author known for well-reviewed non-fiction books like Jane Austen and her Country-House Comedy (1909) and Homes of the Past (1921).
+William Henry Helm (1860–1936) was an English writer known for well-reviewed non-fiction books like Jane Austen and her Country-House Comedy (1909) and Homes of the Past (1921).

 Early life and writing

+His parents were the Rev. William Henry Helm and Elizabeth Caroline Jollye (née Withington).
+His father, son of Charles Helm, a solicitor in Worcester, was headmaster of King's School, Worcester, and died not long after the marriage.
+His mother was the daughter of Thomas Scholes Withington (died 1838), a cotton broker in Liverpool.

-Helm finished college around 1883, and shortly thereafter joined the staff of The Morning Post.
+Helm was educated at Bradfield College.
+He joined the staff of The Morning Post in 1882.
 He was noted in 1885 for writing "a short but bright and original story of the days of Queen Anne" in the Christmas 1884 special issue of the Weekly Freeman titled "How George Stanley Settled his Bill".
 He became a columnist for The Morning Post, and speaking at the 1887 annual dinner of the London Association of Correctors of the Press, "said that as a reviewer he was not ashamed to stand up and say he belonged to that much-abused fraternity", speculating that even the ghosts of dead writers would complain of their depictions by modern reviewers.